Andaleeb (actress)

-Andaleeb, also known as Andleeb (Urdu: عندلیب) was a Pakistani actress and model.
-She worked in both Urdu and Punjabi films and is known for her roles in films including Suhag, Mera Saaya, Mohabbat, Zindagi Ek Safar Hay, Sadhu Aur Sheitan, Badal Aur Bijli, Gharana, Usay Dekha Usay Chaha, Shehar Aur Saye, Ghunghat and Yeh Zamana Aur Hay.
+Andaleeb (Urdu: عندلیب), also known as Andleeb, was a Pakistani actress and model.
+She worked in both Urdu and Punjabi films and is known for her roles in films such as Suhag, Mera Saaya, Mohabbat, Zindagi Ek Safar Hay, Sadhu Aur Sheitan, Badal Aur Bijli, Gharana, Usay Dekha Usay Chaha, Shehar Aur Saye, Ghunghat and Yeh Zamana Aur Hay.

 Early life

-Andaleeb was born in 1943 in Calcutta during British India and her parents lived in Calcutta.
-Her mother was from Calcutta, and her father was from Iran.
-After Partition, her parents migrated from India to Pakistan and settled in Karachi.
+Andaleeb was born in 1943 in Calcutta during British India.
+Her mother was from Calcutta, and her father hailed from Iran.
+After the partition of India, her parents migrated to Pakistan and settled in Karachi.

 At school she joined drama stage and tableau presentations.
-She completed her matriculation from Karachi College later she got a job as an air hostess in PIA and she worked as an air hostess in PIA for five years.
-Then she was spotted by a PTV director and she was offered a advertisement which she accepted and she did a commercial for Rexona soap then she left PIA and begin to work in dramas.
+She completed her matriculation from Karachi College later she got a job as an air hostess with the national flag carrier PIA and worked there for five years.
+She was spotted by a PTV director who invited her to work in an advertisement.
+She accepted and did a commercial for Rexona soap and soon after left PIA and begin to work in dramas.